Generic Name: miconazole (mi-KON-a-zole)

 Use miconazole cream as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Wash hands immediately after using miconazole cream unless your hands are part of the treated area.
+- Wash your hands immediately after using miconazole cream.

-- To clear up your infection completely, continue using miconazole cream for the full course of treatment even if you feel better in a few days.
+- To clear up your infection completely, continue using miconazole cream for the full course of treatment.

 - If you miss a dose of miconazole cream, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.